pineapple-bois/Biodiversity-in-National-Parks/README.md

 - `observations` - the number of times each species was observed at park in the past 7 days

 This dataset was entirely fictional.
-However, merging the two gave the opportunity to explore trends within `species_info.csv`
+Merging the two gave the opportunity to explore trends within `species_info.csv`

 ----